molgenis/molgenis_apps-legacy/doc/compute/01_compute_introduction.md

 ></\#list>

 In this new protocol, we introduce a new parameter `group` which may have the values "child" and "adult".
-We will specify these values in the 'worksheet.csv' below.
+We will specify these values in the `worksheet.csv` below.
 Instead of applying this template to all rows in the worksheet, the `#FOREACH group` statement in the first line of this protocol means that this protocol will be applied *only* to each unique values that `group` has.
 I.e., it will be applied once to "child", and once to "adult".
 What happens under the hood, is that the worksheet is *folded* based on the specified target.
 The folding reduces the worksheet to only two lines, one for each group.
 This will thus result in a list of guests per group.
 This protocol iterates through that list of guests by making use of the `<#list>` Freemarker syntax.
 Section [Worksheet folding]() explains the folding of the worksheet as a result of the `#FOREACH group` statement, in detail.
 That section also explains why the parameter `organizer`, which is also new in this protocol, can also be used as a value, insteadof a list.

 ###Worksheet folding